CodinGame/Contribute-Help/pages/technical/statement.md

 _For instance **don’t say** “This next part looks complicated but you’ll get it, don’t worry!”._

 - Avoid controversial topics like politics.

+- Don't overlook the protocol

+_It must be clear, precise, with reasonnable constraints..._

 # <a name="puzzle-statement"></a> Puzzle Statement
 _(In/Out puzzle and CoC only)_